Leuconoe/videojs-dynamic-watermark/README.md

 - *overlayElId* `string` Unique id to be used as the `id` attribute of watermark element
 - *overlayContent* `string` Watermark content
 - *changeDuration* `int` Milliseconds after which the position of watermark is changed.
-FYI `1000milliseconds = 1 second`
+FYI `1000 milliseconds = 1 second`
 - *cssText* `string` CSS style properties to be used for the watermark.
-Copy what is  in defalt cssText and change color, font-size if you want to
+Copy what is  in default cssText and change color, font-size if you want to

 ## Usage